-Thailand's coup leader and 'democratic front' face-off in long-awaited election
+Thailand's coup leader and 'democratic front' face off in long-awaited election

 Critics have said a new, junta-written electoral system gives a built-in advantage to pro-military parties and appears designed to prevent the Thaksin-linked Pheu Thai Party from returning to power.

-Pro-Thaksin parties have won every election since 2001, but the past 15 years have seen crippling street protests that destabilized the government and hamstrung business.
+Pro-Thaksin parties have won every election since 2001, but the past 15 years have seen crippling street protests both by his opponents and supporters that destabilized governments and hamstrung business.

-Prayuth’s party campaigned on maintaining order and upholding traditional values of loyalty and devotion to the monarch.
+Prayuth is hoping to stay on as prime minister with the backing of a pro-military party that campaigned on maintaining order and upholding traditional values of loyalty and devotion to the monarch.

-“I am happy to see citizens come out and exercise their voting rights,” Prayuth told reporters on Sunday after casting his vote.
-“I want to see love and unity.
-Everybody has one vote, one voice.
-Everybody wants democracy.”

-The anti-Thaksin Yellow Shirts, mostly middle class and urban royalists who accuse his parties of corruption, have repeatedly taken to the streets, prompting the military to launch two coups in a decade.

-Thaksin’s supporters, known as the Red Shirts, also occupied much of Bangkok’s main business and shopping districts for months in 2010 after a court dissolved a pro-Thaksin government, again paralyzing commerce until a crackdown that left at least 90 people dead and saw landmark buildings burned.

-While the election results are due to be announced within a few hours of polls closing at 5 p.m.
-(1000 GMT), the make-up of the next government may not be clear for weeks, since no one party is likely to have enough seats for an outright win.

-The country’s king made an unexpected and cryptic statement hours before the vote, recalling a comment made by his late father in 1969 on the need to put “good people” in power and to prevent “bad people from ... creating chaos”.
+On the eve of the vote, King Maha Vajiralongkorn made an unexpected and cryptic statement, recalling a comment made by his late father in 1969 on the need to put “good people” in power and to prevent “bad people from ... creating chaos”.

-Although he did not refer to any of the sides in the race, there was speculation on social media that it was a coded reference to the country’s political factions - broadly the middle class and urban establishment, who identify with the monarchy and the military, and their pro-Thaksin opponents.

-The king’s intervention was a departure from the approach of his father, who in his latter years usually kept a distance between the monarchy and politics.
+Although he did not refer to any of the sides in the race, the king’s message was a departure from the approach of his late father, who died in 2016.
+The former king, in his latter years, usually kept a distance between the monarchy and politics

-It followed a startling turn of events last month when a party allied to Pheu Thai nominated Princess Ubolratana, the king’s sister, as its prime ministerial candidate.
-It was then disqualified by a court after the king said it was “inappropriate” for members of the royal family to enter politics.
+King Vajiralongkorn also weighed in on electoral affairs last month followed a startling turn of events when a pro-Thaksin party nominated Princess Ubolratana, the king’s sister, as its prime ministerial candidate.

+Within hours, the king issued a statement saying her candidacy was “inappropriate” and she was quickly disqualified.

 “What happened last month ... and then the announcement last night shows that, in contrast to the former reign, that the monarchy is actively interested in monitoring what’s going on and it feels that it has some stake in the future direction of the country,” said David Streckfuss, a Thailand-based independent scholar.

-The junta-written electoral rules ensure the military will continue to have a say in the next government, even if Prayuth does not stay on as prime minister.

 Pro-Thaksin parties are expected to win the largest number of seats in the House of Representatives.
-However, the new system appears designed to prevent it from forming a government because it includes the junta-appointed 250-seat Senate in the vote for prime minister.
+However, the new system appears designed to prevent them from forming a government because it includes the junta-appointed 250-seat Senate in the vote for prime minister.

 The provision means Prayuth’s Palang Pracharat Party and allies have to win only 126 seats in the House, while Pheu Thai and its potential “democratic front” partners would need 376.

-Among the potential Pheu Thai allies is the new Future Forward Party, led by 40-year-old billionaire Thanathorn Juangroongruangkit, whose criticism of the junta has been scathing and faces charges under the Computer Crimes Act for a critical Facebook speech.
-Prosecutors have said they will decide whether to put him on trial days after the election.
+Among the potential Pheu Thai allies is the new Future Forward Party, led by 40-year-old billionaire Thanathorn Juangroongruangkit, who has gained popularity - particularly among young voters - as a fresh new voice.

-“The current government has not done much for the economy.
-Old parties may end up fighting again, so I think the new party is better,” said Somkiat Rattanawibun, a 42-year-old business owner told Reuters after casting his vote in Bangkok.

 Two officially non-aligned parties could be decisive in whether pro-military or “democratic front” factions make up the next government.

-Former Prime Minister Abhisit Vejjajiva, leader of the anti-Thaksin Democrats, has portrayed himself as a third way between the “dictatorship” of keeping Prayuth and a return to the “corruption” on Thaksinism, but he would likely have to side with one or the other to form a government.
+Former Prime Minister Abhisit Vejjajiva, leader of the anti-Thaksin Democrats, has portrayed himself as a third way between the “dictatorship” of keeping Prayuth and a return to what critics see as the corruption of pro-Thaksin governments.

-The Bhumjaithai Party of Anutin Charnvirakul placed third in the last election of 2011 and has grabbed attention for populist campaign promises such as legalization of recreational marijuana and a four-day work week.
-It’s unclear which side he would choose.
+Colorful longtime politician Anutin Charnvirakul could also emerge as a compromise leader in case of deadlock.
+His Bhumjaithai Party placed third in the last election and has grabbed attention this time for populist promises such as the legalization of recreational marijuana and a four-day work week.

-Regardless of the make-up of the government, the election result is likely to yield a shaky coalition that will do little to soothe Thailand’s deep political divides and may not be able to accomplish much, said Paul Chambers, lecturer in political science at Naresuan University in northern Thailand.
+Regardless of the make-up of the government, it is likely to be a shaky coalition that may not be able to accomplish much, said Paul Chambers, lecturer in political science at Naresuan University in northern Thailand.

 “There could be a stable government coming out of it in the short term,” he said.
 “But that kind of coalition is not going to last that long.”

-Additional reporting by Panarat Thepgumpanat; Editing by John Chalmers and Neil Fullick
+Additional reporting by Panarat Thepgumpanat; Editing by John Chalmers and Robert Birsel